Horizontal-org/Tella-website/docs/Get Started/android.md

 ## Go Further {#go-further}
 ### Connect to a server {#connect-to-a-server}
 Tella can be connected to a variety of back-end services.
 This is used by organizations to allow their members or partners to submit data and files to a secure remote location.
-If you are considering connecting to a server and have doubts about what server to choose or how to connect to it [we are here to help](/contact-us).
+If you are considering connecting to a server and have doubts about what server to choose or how to connect to please look at [our documentation for organizations](/for-organizations) or [contact us](/contact-us), we are here to help!

-### Open Data Kit {#open-data-kit}
+#### Open Data Kit {#open-data-kit}

 The [Open Data Kit (ODK)](https://getodk.org/) is an open standard used to create custom forms and collect data.
 Because ODK is an open standard, Tella can be used with any of the tools that are ODK-compliant, like [Ona](https://ona.io/home/) or [KoboToolbox](https://www.kobotoolbox.org/), to create forms with custom questions, manage users, and aggregate the data submitted by users.
-We recommend using [KoboToolbox](https://www.kobotoolbox.org/) because it is open-source and is user-friendly.
-Kobotoolbox has a free, publicly available server [here](https://kf.kobotoolbox.org/) or it can be self-hosted.
-[Here you can read more about Kobotoolbox and the features we support](https://tella.slite.com/app/docs/r7vxebjDQ3TAWE).

-If you are using Kobotoolbox, [first create an account here](https://kf.kobotoolbox.org/accounts/login/), and then create and deploy a Form.
-In Tella go to Settings > Servers > Add Server > Open Data Kit (ODK).
-Give your server a name and type kc.kobotoolbox.org as the server URL field.
-Enter your username and password on the Advanced section in order to load your Forms.
+We wrote documentation about how to connect to an Open Data Kit server and we recommend you to read [this page](/for-organizations#open-data-kit-odk) to get started.

 <div class="gifs">
     <img src="/img/getting-started/android/kobo.gif" alt="gif that shows ODK connection" title="ODK connection" />
 </div>

-### Uwazi {#uwazi}
+#### Uwazi {#uwazi}
 [Uwazi](https://uwazi.io/) is an open-source app made by HURIDOCS with powerful features to collect, organize, and visualize human rights data.

-Uwazi must be installed on a server.
-Uwazi does not have a user facing public instance, but you can try Uwazi functionality using the [Uwazi Demo server](https://demo.uwazi.io/).
-If you decide to use Uwazi and need help to deploy your instance, please contact us contact@tella-app.org.
+We wrote documentation about how to connect to an Open Data Kit server and we recommend you to read [this page](/uwazi) to get started.

 <div class="gifs">
     <img src="/img/getting-started/android/uwazi.gif" alt="gif that shows Uwazi connection" title="Uwazi connection" />
 </div>

-### Tella Web {#tella-web}
+#### Tella Web {#tella-web}
 Tella Web is an open-source tool that enables individuals and organizations to centralize and manage reports sent by Tella users, including photos, videos, and audio files.

 Read more about Tella Web [here](/tella-web) or watch a [video tutorial](/video-tutorials#tella-web).

-## Read more about Tella {#read-more-about-tella}
+### Read more about Tella {#read-more-about-tella}
-- [Features and security](/security-and-privacy): Learn more about how Tella can keep you safe and the threats that Tella does not protect you from.
+- [Features](/features): Learn more about how Tella can keep you safe and the threats that Tella does _not_ protect you from.
-- [Connections](/get-started-android#connect-to-a-server): Learn about how you can connect to a server to collect data or backup files.
+- [Connections](/for-organizations): Learn about how you can connect to a server to collect data or backup files.
-- [Privacy policy](/privacy): We only collect the minimum amount of data necessary and never collect any personally identifiable information.
-Read the full privacy policy here.
+- [Security and privacy](/security-and-privacy): We only collect the minimum amount of data necessary and never collect any personally identifiable information.
+Read the full privacy policy [here](/privacy).

-### Contact us if you need help {#contact-us-if-you-need-help}
+#### Contact us if you need help {#contact-us-if-you-need-help}
 If you need help to understand Tella’s technical details and security considerations to decide if it’s right for you and your team, we are here to help.
-Just reach out via email at contact@tella-app.org so we can answer your questions or plan to host a training or a live Q&A session for your team.
+Just [reach out to us](/contact-us) so we can answer your questions or plan to host a training or a live Q&A session for your team.